mdial89f/sandbox/.github/PULL_REQUEST_TEMPLATE.md

 #### Blog Posts
 - [How to Pull Request](https://github.com/flexyford/pull-request) Github Repo with Learning focused Pull Request Template.

+#### Linked Issues
+_Links to issue(s) that are closed by this PR.
+Be sure to use the phrase "Closes #XXX" for each issue, so they automatically close_

 #### Pull Request Creator Checklist
 - [ ] This PR has an associated issue or issues.